dhanrajmo/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
- It is an basic tic tac toe game developed using Java
+It is a basic tic tac toe game built using Java(Data Structures).
+Have used Java Applets for design of game borders, button etc.